WildernessLabs/VS_Win_Meadow_Extension/readme.md

 ## Getting Started

-The [Meadow.CLI](https://github.com/WildernessLabs/Meadow.CLI) repo must be cloned adjacent to this checkout.
+The [Meadow.CLI](https://github.com/WildernessLabs/Meadow.CLI) repo must be cloned adjacent to this checkout using the `develop` branch.

 ## License